vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 Currently, the DCHF token is traded on two major DEXes including Uniswap and Curve ([source](https://dune.com/queries/2297121), [source](https://www.coingecko.com/en/coins/defi-franc#markets)) and does not appear to be traded on any CEXes.
 The vast majority of liquidity resides in the Curve pool.

-For DEX volume, Curve has historically led, with Uniswap gaining ground in recent months.
+Curve has historically led in DEX volume, although Uniswap has gained ground in recent months.
 These two charts show daily sell and buy volume, respectively:

 ![DCHF_DEX_vol](https://user-images.githubusercontent.com/51072084/231853767-f7908825-e4c3-4fc5-8a17-a9bf42ded16a.png)